-Executives at New York Central Mutual Fire Insurance Company (NYCM) knew the firm needed a formal data warehouse, but it took an outside consultant working on another project to get
+Executives at New York Central Mutual Fire Insurance Company (NYCM) knew the firm needed a formal data warehouse, but it took an outside consultant working on another project to get the ball rolling.

 At the time -- mid-2005 -- NYCM was working with AXIS Integrated Solutions to help train staff on the Actuate reporting tool.
 As that project came to a close, the Edmeston, N.Y.-based firm turned its attention to its data management needs.
 Until then, NYCM, which sells home and auto insurance through a network of more than 1,000 independent agents, had no formal data warehouse and was using legacy databases to create reports for its agents in the field.